The Grocery Store Cheat Sheet: How to Always Pay Less Than Everyone Else

 PRO TIP: SHOP ON A TUESDAY OR WEDNESDAY

-With a quieter store environment, you can take your time to compare prices, browse markdowns, and spot hidden deals without feeling rushed.
+Sam’s is gonna be much quieter, allowing you to take your time to compare prices, browse markdowns, and spot hidden deals without feeling rushed.

 Score a Club Membership for 50% Off